INTERNATIONAL FINANCE - 2021/2

 - Weekly 2-hour lectures and one-hour tutorials.

-- Regular consultation - tutors/lecturers will be available for answering questions from the students during weekly office hours
+- Regular consultation - module convenor will be available for answering questions from the students during weekly office hours

 - Discussion forums on SurreyLearn to address any issues related to the content, learning and teaching environment, and delivery of the module and/or specific topics.

-- Utilizing online materials and resources available on SurreyLearn
+- Utilizing online materials and resources available on SurreyLearn, including weekly activities

 - Support lecture material by directed reading in selected textbooks and journal articles.